rweigel/stct/GEI.md

+The following are notes on the GEI coordinate system.

 There are two basic categories of the Geocentric Equatorial Inertial (GEI) coordinate frame in common use.

 1. A non-inertial coordinate frame.
 There are several versions, depending on which how and which of the following time-varying effects are were accounted for